exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 #=> ["Tony", "Thor", "Natasha", "Bruce"]
 ```

-If you have a list of items that are complex, you can use the key parameter in the sort.
-Lets see more about this later.

-Internally, python uses `Timsort` to sort the list.
+For cases where changing your original list is undesirable, the built-in [`sorted()`][sorted] can be used to return a new, sorted copy of your original list.

-## Occurances of an item in the list.
+### Occurrences of an item in the list.

-You can find the occurances of an element in the list with the help of the `count` function.
-It takes one parameter which will be the item, for which you need to find the number of occurances.
+You can find the number of occurrences of an element in the list with the help of `.count()`.
+It takes the element you need to tally as its argument, and returns the total number of times it appears on the list.

 ```python
 ex_list = [1, 4, 7, 8, 2, 9, 2, 1, 1, 0, 4, 3]